Interviewing Uncle Fester

 Living in Missouri in the 1990s, the local news regularly featured raids of illicit methamphetamine labs.
 Raids, mind you, not the exploding meth trailers which were far less prevalent than the mass media led you to believe.
 The news loved to show the filthy conditions post-raid, including frequent mentions or displays of the meth cook's bible: Secrets of Methamphetamine Manufacture by "Uncle Fester."

-In December 1999, George published its expose of Steve Preisler (Uncle Fester), titled “The Most Dangerous Man in America.”
-Barely a year later, George ceased publication.
+In December 1999, George published its expose of Steve Preisler/Uncle Fester, titled “The Most Dangerous Man in America.”
+Barely a year later, George ceased publication (no connection to the Fester story).

-I missed the issue when it hit newsstands, but found a copy at Half Price Books a few years later.
+I missed the issue when it hit newsstands, but years later did find a copy at Half Price Books.
 Reading through my correspondence with Steve, which was taking place before, during and after the journalist for George interviewed him, allows one to remove yet another filter from the presented reality.
 Through the George piece, I learned what the journalist thought about Steve; through Steve’s letters, I learned what he thought about the journalist.